 -If you had bleeding and weren’t pregnant, did you find the reason behind your symptoms?

 All comments are moderated, meaning your story may not pop up right away.
-I may edit it for readability, but will not change any details (so all you bad spellers have nothing to worry about).
 We use Jetpack comments here, and you can choose to submit anonymously.
 You can even put in a nonsense fake email, and it will post just fine.

 Multiple answers are permitted to allow voting all at once for multiple pregnancies.

-If you choose to submit here, I want to thank you in advance for helping others in their journey to conception. 🙂
+If you choose to submit here, I want to thank you in advance for helping others in their journey to conception.
+I apologize for being unaware that the poll on this page had gone kaput for a time.
+As a result all prior responses were lost 🙁 The comments from those posters are still here below thankfully.

 When viewing the result of this poll please keep in mind that this is not a scientific study.
 Results may be skewed by the fact answers are self-reported and women who have had bleeding during pregnancy may also be more likely to click into a link like this to vote (they’ve been there, and can relate to the wonder).
 This is not to say the information is worthless, but that it should be taken into consideration there are limitations to its accuracy.